vkhatri/chef-aerospike-cluster/README.md

 ## Supported OS

-This cookbook was tested on Amazon Linux and expected to work on other RHEL platforms.
+This cookbook was tested on Amazon Linux & Ubuntu 14.04 and expected to work on other RHEL platforms.

+## Supported Edition

+Currently cookbook only supports Aerospike `Community` edition. `Enterprise` edition support will be added over time.

+## Installation Method

+Currently cookbook only supports Aerospike `tarball` installtion. `Package` installation will be added soon.

+## TODO

+- add support for `enterprise` edition
+- add `package` installation
+- add `specs`
+- add `role` examples

 ## Recipes